Stanford Graduate School of Business

 What is the average GRE score for admission to Stanford’s MBA program?

-The average GRE score for the incoming class at Stanford is 165 for both Verbal and Quantitative sections.
+The average GRE score for the incoming class at Stanford is 164 Verbal and 163 Quantitative.

 What is the minimum number of years of work experience required for admission to Stanford’s MBA program?